va-big-data-genomics/trellis-mvp-gatk/README.md

 * FastqToSam : https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.0.0/picard_sam_FastqToSam.php

-1. Edit the `dsub_run_fastqtobam` file with the sample name, readgroup, and platform information for your fastq samples.
+1. Edit the `dsub_run_fastqtobam` file (if your fastq file is larger than 50GB, use the `dsub_run_fastqtobam_forOver50G` file) with the sample name, readgroup, and platform information for your fastq samples.
 	```
 	sample="[YOUR-SAMPLE]"
 	readgroup="[YOUR-READGROUP]"